insomnia-studios/.github/README.md

-# Voltic Development Team
+# Insomnia Studios Development Team

-Welcome to the Voltic Development Team's GitHub profile! 🚀
+Welcome to the Insomnia Studios Team's GitHub profile! 🚀

 ## About Us

-At Voltic, we are a passionate and innovative development team dedicated to creating cutting-edge solutions that power the future.
+At Insomnia, we are a passionate and innovative development team dedicated to creating cutting-edge solutions that power the future.
 Our mission is to harness the latest technologies to build robust and scalable applications that meet the evolving needs of our clients.

 ## Meet the Team